ibm-messaging/event-streams-samples/kafka-java-liberty-sample/docs/CF_Enterprise_Plan.md

-# IBM Cloud Foundry deployment to an Enterprise Plan Event Streams
+# IBM Cloud Foundry deployment to an Enterprise Plan Event Streams for IBM Cloud

 ## Overview